jchambers/pushy/README.md

 ## Metrics

 Pushy includes an interface for monitoring metrics that provide insight into clients' behavior and performance.
 You can write your own implementation of the `ApnsClientMetricsListener` interface to record and report metrics.
+We also provide a [https://github.com/relayrides/pushy/tree/master/dropwizard-metrics-listener](metrics listener that uses the Dropwizard Metrics library) as a separate module.
 To begin receiving metrics, set a listener when building a new client:

 ```java
 final ApnsClient<SimpleApnsPushNotification> apnsClient =